domasvz1/DO-Shop-ASP.NET-MVC/README.md

 [Migrations sould be tested on new PC when starting the project for the first time]

+[Whats done or added features and fixes]
+--
+[ Favro was create for the workflow markups]
+- Created Favro for login and adding cards there (increasing the workflow)
+- Renewing registration menu window visual UI
+- Renewing login menu window visual UI
+- Fixed a bug where if you are connected, the app crashes.
+- Implemented Navigation bar with Winkel bootsrap
+- [States] Logging of and Logging on (displaying that in the Navigation Bar)
+- Renamed - modules, layers, methods, also at the same time made it more easily understandable/changeable.
+[Deleted a little part of unnessesary models]

+[What needs to be fixed]
+--

+* Responsive and interactive buttons in the admin panel.
+* Responsive buttons in the UI
+* Change the language from Lithuanian to English
+* Adminas/Edit/16 (Photo modificfaction widnow, back button doesnt work or deosnt exist)

 Some starting tasks:
 - Make coding practises better used (in the code itself)
 - Make a script where (when launching the program for the first time) the "Admin user" would be inserted into the system's database automatically [so that would not be needed to do manually by the programmer]